-To file online, you log in with your electronic id card, a token or, since this year via Itsme.
+To file online, you log in with your electronic id card, a token or via Itsme.

-To log in with your electronic ID-card (the one with a chip), you need an ID-reader, and the PIN code you received with your id card.
-If you lost your PIN-code, the commune can give you another one with your PUK code.
+To log in with your electronic ID-card (the one with a chip), you need a smart card reader, and the PIN code you recorded when you received your id card.
+If you lost your PIN-code, the commune can give you another one with your puk code (that you can find on the document that came with the original pin code – if you don’t have that anymore, you will have to ask the commune to reset the pin code).

 Setting up the software for the e-card reader may be the trickiest part.
 Keep in mind that you may have problems if you do not use one of the traditional browsers (Internet Explorer, Firefox or Chrome).